Arbovirus: Treatment

 Because the arboviral encephalitides are viral diseases, antibiotics are not an effective form of treatment and no effective antiviral drugs have yet been discovered.
-Treatment is supportive, attempting to deal with problems such as swelling of the brain, loss of the automatic breathing activity of the brain and other treatable complications like bacterial pneumonia.Aspirin and ibuprofen should not be taken in cases of dengue fever as it could increase the risk of bleeding and cause Dengue Shock Syndrome.
+Treatment is supportive, attempting to deal with problems such as swelling of the brain, loss of the automatic breathing activity of the brain and other treatable complications like bacterial pneumonia.

+The WHO caution against the use of aspirin and ibuprofen as they can increase the risk of bleeding.

 Epidemiology

 Most arboviruses are located in tropical areas, however as a group they have a global distribution.
 The warm climate conditions found in tropical areas allows for year-round transmission by the arthropod vectors.
 Other important factors determining geographic distribution of arthropod vectors include rainfall, humidity, and vegetation.

 Mapping methods such as GIS and GPS have allowed for spatial and temporal analyses of arboviruses.
 Tagging cases or breeding sites geographically has allowed for deeper examination of vector transmission.

 To see the epidemiology of specific arboviruses, the following resources hold maps, fact sheets, and reports on arboviruses and arboviral epidemics.